-If disconnector SWMB is closed on any unit, the whole system switches onto by-pass.
+If disconnector SWMB is closed on any unit, the whole system switches onto bypass.

-If all the switches are then opened to allow maintenance operations to be carried out, all the power required by the load will switch onto the maintenance by-pass line of the unit in which SWMB has been closed.
+If all the switches are then opened to allow maintenance operations to be carried out, all the power required by the load will switch onto the maintenance bypass line of the unit in which SWMB has been closed.
+WARNING: both the automatic and the maintenance bypass line of each UPS is sized for the rated maintenance on a single unit

-WARNING: both the automatic and the maintenance by-pass line of each UPS is sized for the rated power of the single unit.
+WARNING: both the automatic and the maintenance bypass line of each UPS is sized for the rated power of the single unit.